Oil set for weekly loss on Iran nuclear talks

 “Extended mobility restrictions in the region might slow the demand recovery somewhat, but seem unlikely to stall it for a sustained period, given largely positive results of vaccination programs worldwide,” it said.

-Additional reporting by Florence Tan in Singapore; Editing by Simon Cameron-Moore and Elaine Hardcastle
+Additional reporting by Florence Tan in Singapore; Editing by Elaine Hardcastle and David Evans

 Our Standards: The Thomson Reuters Trust Principles.